aaronparker/MDT/Updates/README.md

 Specify the path to download the updates to, otherwise the current folder will be used.

 ### Examples
-Get the latest Cumulative Update for Windows 10 x86
+Enumerate the latest Cumulative Update for Windows 10 x86 (Semi-Annual Channel)

         .\Get-LatestUpdate.ps1 -SearchString 'Cumulative.*x86'

-Get the latest Cumulative Update for Windows Server 2016
+Enumerate the latest Cumulative Update for Windows Server 2016

         .\Get-LatestUpdate.ps1 -SearchString 'Cumulative.*Server.*x64' -Build 14393